CiscoDevNet/webex-contact-center-ai-sample-code/provider-api/dialog-connector-simulator/README.md

 These connectors provide comprehensive dialog services.

+## Onboarding Steps for Using the Dialog Connector Simulator

+To use the Dialog Connector Simulator, follow these onboarding steps:

+1. **Integration Setup**:
+    - Use the Webex Contact Center Control Hub to create an integration https://admin.webex.com/wxcc/integrations
+    - In the Connector Tab, set up the provider's Connector credentials.

+2. **AI Configuration**:
-Onboarding is required to use the Dialog Connector Simulator.
-The Webex Contact Center Control Hub is used to create a configuration.
-The configuration includes the provider endpoint, services, and authentication token.
-The configuration is represented by a configId and defines the services and features to be used.
-The Orchestrator orchestrates the call to a specific provider and adds the necessary feature flags based on the configuration details.
+    - In the Features Tab, create a Contact Center AI Configuration.
+This configuration is represented by a `configId` and defines the credentials and features to be used.

+3. **Flow Creation**:
+    - Create a flow with the Virtual Agent Voice Activity and use the above created AI Configuration in the Flow Control UI.

+4. **EntryPoint Mapping**:
+    - Map the EntryPoint to the newly created flow (EntryPoint -> Routing Strategy -> Flow).

+After these steps, the Webex Contact Center (WxCC) will orchestrate the call to a specific provider based on the configuration details.

 ##  Dialog Connector Code Overview
 This sample code offers an overview of the various methods and messages used when the Dialog Connector interacts with